 Our goal is to make it so that you won't want or need to!
 That being said, we can anticipate instances where it might make sense for members to bring their own tools, and the policies around doing so will be outlined in a Membership Agreement.
 This agreement will also address things such as safety, etiquette, ventilation, clearances, storage, and maintenance and cleaning procedures.
 We will offer secured lockers onsite for members who want to keep tools onsite instead of schlepping them back and forth from home.

 If you are regularly using the shop areas and require basic safety gear, it is recommended to bring your own.
 We will offer secured lockers onsite for members who want to keep tools onsite instead of schlepping them back and forth from home.
+That being said, we also have ear and eye protection onsite for members' use.

 Yes.
 We will have a few small studios for rent for those looking to do a longer-term project and leave it, and their tools, in one place.
 There will also be flexible space available for businesses and educational institutions to rent for workforce training and certification programs.